-The northern end of western Colorado’s Uncompahgre Plateau comes alive with remote canyons that slice through colorful sandstone layers to form cliffs, pinnacles, alcoves, and—most impressively—arches.
+The northern end of Western Colorado’s Uncompahgre Plateau comes alive with remote canyons that slice through colorful sandstone layers to form cliffs, pinnacles, alcoves, and - most impressively - arches.
 In fact, you can find a collection of 35 natural arches, including eight major arches, tucked away in Rattlesnake Canyon.
 These soaring spans, protected in the 123,400-acre McInnis Canyons National Conservation Area, form the world’s second largest concentration of arches outside of Utah’s Arches National Park.
 The Rattlesnake Canyon Arches are one of Colorado’s most spectacular wonders, but also one of its best-kept secrets.
-Accessible only by a rough drive on a 4x4 track and a moderate hike or about a 15-mile round-trip trek from a trailhead west of Grand Junction.
+The Arches are accessible only by a rough drive on a 4x4 track or a 15-mile round-trip trek from a trailhead west of Grand Junction.
 The Rattlesnake Arches are off the beaten path, but those willing to make the journey will be rewarded with one of Colorado’s most remarkable landscapes.

 Rattlesnake Canyon Geology and Natural History

-Besides its unique geology, the Rattlesnake Canyon area features a high-desert ecosystem with scattered piñon pines, junipers, sagebrush, cacti, and yuccas surviving on only 11 inches of annual rainfall.
+In addition to its unique geology, the Rattlesnake Canyon area also features a high-desert ecosystem with scattered piñon pines, junipers, sagebrush, cacti, and yuccas surviving on only 11 inches of annual rainfall.
 Alert hikers will spot wildlife, including mule deer, coyotes, desert bighorn sheep, grey foxes, cottontail rabbits, lizards, and occasionally a midget faded rattlesnake, a small, seldom-seen rattler.
-Look up to catch turkey vultures, golden eagles, and hawks flying above the arches.
+Look up to view turkey vultures, golden eagles, and hawks flying above the arches.

 The Rattlesnake Canyon Arches

 While the arches have always had affectionate nicknames, it wasn’t until 1972 that any of the arches was officially named.
 Today, several of the arches retain unofficial designations.
 Even with their official titles, many locals still refer to them by their longstanding nicknames.
 Cedar Tree Arch, also called Rainbow Arch, is the longest arch in the group, with a span of 76 feet and a vertical opening of 43 feet.
 Centennial Arch, also dubbed East Rim Arch or Rattlesnake Arch, is the site’s most elegant archway with a thin 40-foot span above a 120-foot-high window.
-The impressive Hole-in-the-Bridge Arch illustrates how the circular arches formed like holes punched in arcing sandstone amphitheater.
 Many of the other arches are smaller windows stamped through roofed alcoves.

 Adventure Driving to Rattlesnake Canyon Arches

 It takes effort to reach the Rattlesnake Canyon Arches, but the reward of breathtaking scenery and solitude through canyons and across scrubby mesas is well worth the challenge.
-The 13-mile-long drive on Black Ridge Access Road west of Colorado National Monument takes you to the upper trailhead, which makes for a much shorter hike.
-However, a high-clearance vehicle is mandatory, and four-wheel-drive or an ATV is required for the last two miles, a rocky obstacle course with steep grades.
+The 13-mile drive on Black Ridge Access Road west of Colorado National Monument takes you to the upper trailhead, which makes for a much shorter hike.
+A high-clearance vehicle is mandatory, and four-wheel-drive or an ATV is required for the last two miles in order to navigate the rocky obstacle course with steep grades.
 The road is impassable when wet, so plan accordingly to make sure you don’t visit after rain or snow.
 The first section of the track is divided into the Upper Road and Lower Road, both are open seasonally from mid-April to mid-February.
-Hikers without a four-wheel-drive vehicle can park eight miles after at the junction of the two roads and either hike or mountain bike the last couple miles to the trailhead.
+Hikers without a four-wheel-drive vehicle can park further out and either hike or mountain bike the last couple of miles to the trailhead.

 Exploring the Arches

 The Rattlesnake Canyon Arches Trail is a 2.7-mile footpath that circles along a wooded area (known in geological terms as a bench) below eight of the area’s major arches.
 Venture a short 0.4-miles on the trail to an overlook above Cedar Tree Arch.
-The total distance for the out-and-back hike is 6.2 miles, although it can be shortened to 3.6 miles if you scramble up a steep slab behind Cedar Tree Arch, though some climbing skills are recommended.
+The total distance for the out-and-back hike is 6.2 miles, although it can be shortened to 3.6 miles if you carefully scramble up a steep slab behind Cedar Tree Arch.

 Hiking up from Pollock Bench Trailhead

 If you’re looking for a longer hike or just want to avoid the 4x4 route, the Pollock Bench Trailhead is another option.
 This trailhead is easily accessible from the mild dirt road running along the Colorado River.
-The strenuous hike threads up rock-walled canyons, scrambles over sandy slabs, and skirts strangely eroded hoodoos and spires, but gets you to the same jaw-dropping scenery as the upper trailhead.
+The strenuous hike threads up rock-walled canyons, scrambles over sandy slabs, and skirts strangely eroded hoodoos and spires, and ultimately leads you to the same jaw-dropping scenery as the upper trailhead.

 After five miles, the trail reaches the Rattlesnake Canyon Arches Trail.
 Make a four-mile, out-and-back hike to the arches before retracing your steps down to the trailhead.
 Plan on a full-day adventure and carry plenty of water, at least two liters per hiker.
 Even though this hike is exceedingly beautiful, it’s not a dog-friendly trail, especially in the summer.
 With almost no shade, steep ledges, and rocks that can burn the pads of their feet, it’s best to leave furry friends behind.